-Scrutiny of Parvez Hashmi's nomination papers postponed till Thursday: Poll official
+Scrutiny of Parvez Hashmi's nomination papers postponed till Thursday: poll official

-Two independent candidates from Delhi's Okhla assembly constituency have raised objections on the nomination filed by Congress candidate Parvez Hashmi from the seat, following which poll authorities postponed scrutiny of his papers till Thursday morning, officials said.
-The objections have been raised by Asif Mohd Khan and Babar Riyaz, on the nominations filed by Parvez Hashmi and his covering candidate Shaila Hashmi on January 21.
+Two independent candidates from Delhi's Okhla assembly constituency have raised objections to the nomination filed by Congress candidate Parvez Hashmi from the seat, following which poll authorities postponed scrutiny of his papers till Thursday morning, officials said.
+The objections have been raised by Asif Mohd Khan and Babar Riyaz on the nominations filed by Parvez Hashmi and his covering candidate Shaila Hashmi on January 21.

 The Independents have alleged "deficiency and concealment of information".
 January 21 was the last day to file nominations for the Februray 8 Delhi polls and 29 nominations were received from 18 candidates, the officials said.